 Variously called the Braun Style&Go, the Satin Hair 1, or the HD130, this dryer might be a little confusingly named, but it's very simple when it comes down to what counts: drying your hair.

-There aren't many bells and whistles here, but with prices from £13.99/$59.99 you wouldn't expect too many either.
+There aren't many bells and whistles here, but with prices from £19.99 you wouldn't expect too many either (though at $79.99, the US price is a slightly tougher sell).
 You get a choice of two heat and power settings, and a removable styling head.
 Most importantly though, the dryer is both small and light - and foldable to make it even more compact - making it the ideal hair dryer to take with you any time you need to travel.